 The roots of instrumental rock and surf music sprang from this immortal 1960 cut from the Ventures.
 This is one of those recordings that changed history, and the way a guitar sounded and was played.
 It marked the end of the 50s, and anticipated the larger role for rock guitar in the 60s and beyond.
 In the tradition of countless groundbreaking rock records made since, it’s a true hybrid combining some pretty unlikely sources.
 Back then, jazz, country, and rock ‘n’ roll didn’t have much in common.
 Not much, that is, until the Ventures tackled Walk Don’t Run.
 Written by virtuoso jazz guitarist Johnny Smith, it came to guitarists Bob Bogle and Don Wilson by way of Chet Atkins, who did a simplified version on his Hi Fi In Focus album.
-Bob, a heavy Atkins fan, and Wilson simplified the chords and arrangement even more, added a rock drum beat, and presto – a classic was born!

 The first instrumental hit by a real instrumental rock band, Walk Don’t Run is essential guitar listening and essential guitar playing – just ask Joe Walsh; it’s high on his all-time list.
 The number of guitar players influenced by this track is endless, and it grows to this day.
 Including it in your repertoire is a vital part of becoming a complete modern guitarist.

 Tune all strings up a quarter step to match the record.
 Probably the result of a fast tape machine, an out-of-tune piano for reference at the session, or just tuning to each other without a fixed reference point.